Nonclassical Many-Body Superradiant States with Interparticle and Spin-Momentum Entanglement: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we introduced a cross-bad-cavity system whose interaction with a cloud of atoms leads to fully collective steady-state superradiance.
-Unlike superradiance in $\mathrm{SU} (2)$ systems, the resulting multi-level superradiant states in this system show clear signatures of nonclassical properties, such as super-Poissonian photon statsitics and steady-state entanglement.
+Unlike superradiance in $\mathrm{SU} (2)$ systems, the resulting multi-level superradiant states in this system show clear signatures of nonclassical properties [we contrast our full master equation simulation results to results from a mean-field simulation in Appendix~\ref{Appendix:MF}], such as super-Poissonian photon statistics and steady-state entanglement.
 We demonstrated that $W = \Gamma_c$ marks the critical point of a potential dissipative phase transition where the intensity and intensity fluctuations of the light output from the $x$-cavity and $z$-cavity, as well as the inversion and quadratic Casimir operators, switch behavior.
 We also found that the superradiant bursts and associated momentum kicks generate both interparticle and spin-momentum entanglement, which can potentially be harnessed for quantum-enhanced sensing and quantum information processing.
 Moreover, the system provides a rich platform for many-body physics, as a subspace of dark states emerges, leading to nontrivial interference that can potentially be exploited for quantum-enhanced accelerometry after postselection.

-Future work will focus on ``steering'' the system toward these dark states to increase the fraction of trajectories with significant spin-momentum entanglement capable of quantum-enhanced sensing.
+Future work can focus on potentially ``steering'' the system toward these dark states to increase the fraction of trajectories with significant spin-momentum entanglement capable of quantum-enhanced sensing.
 It would also be interesting to explore connections between our system and spin-momentum entanglement generated via superradiance in the experiments of Refs.~\cite{Finger,Chelpanova}, as well as the cross-cavity setups of Refs.~\cite{Leonard,Leonard2,Lang,Baumgartner}.

+Complementary work could investigate the potential of the generated entanglement as a resource for quantum technologies.
+In particular, the hybrid spin-momentum entanglement discussed in Sec.~\ref{Sec:SpinMomentumEntanglement} may prove useful for both quantum metrology and quantum information processing.
+In the context of metrology, it could enable ancilla-assisted sensing, where a phase encoded in one degree of freedom is inferred by measuring the other~\cite{ActuallyJarrodsPaper}, potentially avoiding destructive measurements and improving experimental efficiency.
+Beyond metrology, hybrid spin-momentum entanglement may also serve as a valuable resource for quantum information processing, with potential applications including entanglement swapping~\cite{Andersen,Takeda,Tang,Adhikari,Yang,Bayal}, quantum networking~\cite{Chang,Sheng}, quantum teleportation~\cite{Park,Lee}, and quantum key distribution~\cite{Bose,Fujiwara}.